canonical/pgbouncer-k8s-operator/documentation/charm.md

 Relation events can be fired at any time during startup.

-TODO this is an unreadable mess
+TODO this is an unreadable mess.
+Update to have thick arrows as the "golden path" and dotted arrows for deferrals.

 ```mermaid
 flowchart TD